Early Signs of Cervical Cancer Every Woman Should Be Aware Of

 Introduction:

 Every year, many women above the age of 40 are being diagnosed and treated for cervical cancer.
 If detected early, this disease can be treated.
 Every woman needs to be consciously aware of this condition, and timely screening helps identify this illness earlier.
-Thus, your doctor will be able to give you the right treatment and halt the progress of the disease to other parts of the body.
+Thus, the doctor will be able to give the right treatment and halt the progress of the disease to other parts of the body.

 Who Is at Risk of Cervical Cancer?

-It is important to know that this disease is quite widespread today and every woman can get it.
+It is important to know that this disease is quite widespread today, and every woman can get it.

 • Women above the age of 40, who have a positive family history of cancer.

-• Women who have multiple sexual partners and those who have frequent sexual intercourse are at higher risk of cancer of cervix due to irritation of the cervical mucosa.
+• Women who have multiple sexual partners and those who have frequent sexual intercourse are at higher risk of cancer of the cervix due to irritation of the cervical mucosa.

 • Women who have been exposed to early sexual intercourse are at the highest risk.

 • Women who have received sexually transmitted infections like HPV (human papillomavirus) infection from their partner are prone to cervical malignancies.
 Even the regular use of condoms does not make a woman safe from receiving this infection from her partner.
-Because, when a condom is worn, only the penis is covered and the other parts of the genitalia are open, and thus infection can spread from skin to skin contact.
+Because when a condom is worn, only the penis is covered, and the other parts of the genitalia are open, and thus infection can spread from skin-to-skin contact.

 • Women who have given multiple births are also seen to suffer from cervical cancers.